 Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Arsenic exceeded the MCL of 10 ug/L Well 02 results exceeded the MCL for Arsenic.
 This may be due to erosion of natural deposits; runoff from orchards; glass and electronics production wastes.
 As of 11/10/21 To ensure water delivery meets primary drinking water standards to consumers, our water system is regulated by Yolo County.
-Quarterly Arsenic testing is being done, once results are reviewed, frequencies & treatments will be recommended by Yolo County.
+Quarterly Arsenic testing is done the results are sent to Yolo County to review.
+The sample frequencies & water treatments are determined by the test results.
 Some people who drink water containing arsenic in excess of the MCL over many years may experience skin damage or circulatory system problems and may have an increased risk of getting cancer.